 3. Assign Tasks that Involve Categorising or Sorting

-A great way to help your child develop a sense of organisation is to allocate him chores that involve planning, arranging things, making lists, etc. Involve him in fun activities such as sorting photos, shopping grocery items, cleaning a closet, emptying the dishwasher, etc.
+A great way to help your child develop a sense of organization is to allocate him chores that involve planning, arranging things, making lists, etc. Involve him in fun activities such as sorting photos, shopping for grocery items, cleaning a closet, emptying the dishwasher, etc.

 4. Build a Routine for Homework and School Assignments

-Encourage your child to organise and keep track of his notebooks, assignments and homework in separate folders and binders.
+Encourage your child to organize and keep track of his notebooks, assignments and homework in separate folders and binders.
 Make it interesting for them by introducing colour coding for different subjects.
 Set a specific routine for homework, projects and studying.
-Designate a particular study time and an organised workspace.
+Designate a particular study time and an organized workspace.
 Make sure your child keeps back everything in place once he is done with his studies.

 5. Perform Weekly Clean-ups

-A good way to promote your child’s ability to stay organised is to engage him in weekly clean-up programmes.
+A good way to promote your child’s ability to stay organized is to engage him in weekly clean-up programs.
 Encourage him to sort through his bags, notebooks, toys and cupboards every week to get rid of junk materials and keep essential things in order.